- Shared task announcement: 1 December 2020 ⇒ Training data available for most languages (below)

-The 2019 edition of the shared task covers four languages:
+The 3rd edition of the shared task covers six languages:

-IMPORTANT: it is not mandatory to participate in the full task, e.g., monolingual system responses without lemmatization of the extracted named entities will be evaluated and scored also.
+IMPORTANT: it is NOT mandatory to participate in the full task, e.g., monolingual responses, without lemmatization of the extracted named entities, can be evaluated also.

-Teams that plan to participate should register via email to: bsnlp (ät) cs.helsinki.fi which includes the following information:
+Teams that intend to participate should register by sending an email to: firstname.lastname@example.org, which includes the following information: